Studley and Yarra Streets are narrow east-west streets in Abbotsford.

 Read our full submission

-Council should adopt the Officer Recommendation from the 17th December 2019 that parking should not be permitted on both sides of Studley Street or Yarra Street.
+Council should adopt the Officer Recommendation from the 17th December 2019 that parking should only be permitted on one side of Studley Street or Yarra Street.
 From this baseline, Council should consider other improvements to the street, including using parking on alternating sides to create a chicane that slows drivers, and adding more trees to bump outs in the street.

 Additional improvements can also apply to the whole of Yarra, including: